Marion County License Hearing Guide

 If You Refused Testing

 • Refusal Penalty: Refusing the test generally results in a significantly longer license suspension than failing the test.
-For a first-time refusal, the suspension is typically for one year.
+For a first refusal, the suspension is typically 12 months with no limited driving permit available.

 The ALR/Administrative Hearing